ameseee/kwk-level3-swift/sessions/classes_objects_slides.markdown

 # Actions

-* Classes can have properties AND actions!
+* Classes can have properties/instance variables AND actions!
 * Actions are simply functions that are associated with a class.

 ^ Inside the code block of the class, we can add functions!
 This means that every object created from a class, will have **access** to this function.
 Let's write one so we can see it in action.
-Vocab - ACCESS means we are allowed to use in this case
+Vocab - ACCESS means we are allowed to use
 <Move to Xcode to model>
 MODEL: write a function `writeCode() { }` inside the code block, print a string of "\(name) is busy writing code!"
 Go back to main.swift, call newStudent.writeCode() and `cmd + r`!
 You should see a sentence printed to the console.
 Re-iterate that `writeCode()` is a function, but more specifically an ACTION for this class, and this class only.
 You can even try calling it in main.swift withOUT the newStudent, preceding it, and see an error!

+---

+# Turn & Talk

+* What is the difference between a class and an object?
+  - Give an example
+  - Any metaphors besides cookie cutters/cookies?

+^ Turn and talk, then share out.
+Next slide has definition.

 ---